mrdja026/clone-gpt/docs/task-8.md

 - **Flexible**: Your local model controls all processing
 - **Contextual**: Search history available for complex reasoning
 - **Cached**: Duplicate searches served from cache

+# Current state ui working but data handling wierd

+[VITE] 18:25:31 [vite] http proxy error: /api/mcp/tools [VITE] AggregateError [ECONNREFUSED]:
+[VITE] at internalConnectMultiple (node:net:1118:18) [VITE] at afterConnectMultiple (node:net:1685:7)

+# ON THE UI IT SAID API KEY IS NOT VALID or it is a moxed scenario